Language In The Ether¶

 It should be no surprise that the man who made up the alien language – which is circular and logographic – is none other than Stephen Wolfram, of wolfram|alpha fame.
 Wolfram is a personal hero of mine, calls himself a language designer and has been building the Wolfram Language for close on ten years, but is really just the latest in a long line of people who spent their lives looking for something like ‘the perfect language’.

 The list stretches all the way back to the Ancient Greeks and likely beyond, but the man who really got the search kick-started more recently was named Gottfried Leibniz.
-Today, maths students around the world use Newton’s Calculus, but Leibniz’s notation, mostly because the man was obsessed with it and really knew what he was doing.
-He spent a lot of his time thinking about how we frame things, which sorts of ontological windows offered the most insight with the least complexity, and a bunch of other things ordinary people just never consider.
+Today, maths students around the world use Newton’s Calculus, but Leibniz’s notation, because the man was obsessed with condensing the most meaning he could into the simplest symbols.
+He spent a lot of his time thinking about how we frame things, which sorts of ontological windows offered the most insight with the least complexity, and a bunch of other things most people never consider.

 The Art of Reading¶